 Considering Byron Center Public Schools?

+Thank you for considering Byron Center Public Schools for the education of your child(ren).
+On behalf of our 3,500 plus student population, our staff and our Board of Education, we welcome you and your family.
 We invite you to learn more about the educational opportunities at Byron Center Public Schools.
 From Early Childhood programs to college-level Advanced Placement classes, our goal is to graduate caring, educated adults with extraordinary involvement from parents, and an exceptional staff committed to the success of each student.
 We truly are "opening the doors of tomorrow for students today."

 How to Enroll Your Child

 We offer centralized enrollment at Byron Center Public Schools, including the summer months.
 The initial required forms are available below in PDF format.
 To enroll your child(ren), the parent/legal guardian can bring the completed forms to the District Services Building, 8542 Byron Center Ave SW.
 Office hours are Monday - Friday, 8:30AM to 3:30PM. **PLEASE NOTE** - The parent or legal guardian must be present to enroll the student.
 If legal guardian, court documentation must be provided at time of enrollment.

 NOTE - Once all the appropriate documentation is received, plan on your child staring school 2 days after registration to allow for processing.

 In addition to those completed forms, you will need to provide the following documentation in order to confirm and complete your child’s enrollment:

 - Your child’s state-certified Birth Certificate